 To find out more about interchange rates and pricing, click here to listen to a podcast from Angelo Grecco, our Chief Business Development Officer, and George Peabody from Glenbrooks’ Payments on Fire, who discuss at length the importance of interchange fees.

 There are hundreds of interchange cost structures available, which is where interchange optimization can really help your business find the best rates available to maximize on credit card processing savings.
-Interchange optimization is based on industry-specific program requirements created by the major card brands (MasterCard, Visa, AMEX), and ensure that your business qualifies for the best interchange rates in every transaction that you process.
+Interchange optimization is based on industry-specific program requirements created by the major card brands (MasterCard, Visa, AMEX), and ensures that your business qualifies for the best interchange rates in every transaction that you process.

 The Payment Card Industry (PCI) Security Standards Council enforces a set of standards called the PCI Data Security Standards.
 These standards make sure that all customer and credit card information is securely handled, lessening the impacts of a data breach.

 CardConnect’s devices are protected by CardSecure, which is a combination of point-to-point encryption (P2PE) and our patented tokenization.
-This ensures that your customers’ payment data is instantly protected at the point of entry, ensuring secure transmission for processing.
+This ensures that your customers’ payment data is instantly protected at the point of entry, guaranteeing secure transmission for processing.
 Using patented, intelligent tokenization, CardPointe reduces the challenges they encounter with PCI compliance for all transactions – both card-present and card-not-present.
-Only P2PE certified vendors like CardConnect can deliver this unparalleled level of payment security.
+Only P2PE certified vendors like CardConnect can deliver this type of unparalleled level of payment security.

 Merchant services can really help your business grow and control costs.
 Engaging a payment processor that uses their own products and technology is more likely to be cost effective.
 Fraud prevention and data security are as paramount online as they are in-store.
 Choosing a merchant provider that specializes in eCommerce, for example, will ensure that you can securely accept payments from all major credit cards, as well processing popular virtual payment types, such as Apple Pay.